alexdmoss/alexmoss-co-uk/README.md

 5. Added `contact.js` (my own code) and linked to it in `script.html`.
 For this to work I also added `jqBootstrapValidation.js` (you can find this easily enough on t'interwebz).
 6. Disabled the Portfolio section in `index.html`.
 Didn't need it for this content.
 7. Created a 404 page - it was blank.
 See `404.html`.
+8. Replaced remote sourcing of fontawesome and rubik fonts with local copies.
+I like to minimise my external dependencies!
-8. I also deleted several assets that weren't used - such as screenshots and example site for the theme.
+9. I also deleted several assets that weren't used - such as screenshots and example site for the theme.

 ## Local Development